 - Use Responsive Players: Responsive players resize according to the page size so that their user experience remains the same irrespective of the page size.
 The user will be less likely to close the ad when it isn’t hampering the experience.

-- Have a Data-Driven Approach: A data-driven approach to find the best placements for your site will make sure that you are making validated changes instead of doing guess work.
+- Have a Data-Driven Approach: A data-driven approach to finding the best placements for your site will make sure that you are making validated changes instead of doing guesswork.
 Your placements will yield better results when your approach is data-driven.